Bolivia import Statistics

 Bolivia Import Data

 The Pluractional State of Bolivia is another name for Bolivia.
 It is situated in South America's western region.
 Due to its geographical location, Bolivia has borders with several nations, including Brazil, Paraguay, Argentina, and Peru.
-In contrast, Bolivia purchased over $2.55 billion worth of services worldwide in 2019.
 Bolivia's economy is ranked 100th out of the world's most complicated.
-According to data on imports, Bolivia ranked 103rd out of 226 nations in terms of total imports in 2022.
-In 2022, Bolivia imported goods worth $13.04 billion in total according to Bolivia's import data.
-Bolivia's imports of goods rose by 35% from 2021 to 2022.
-In 2022, imports of goods increased by $3.43 billion.
-In today's globalized economy, import and export data plays a crucial role in understanding the economic trends and business opportunities of a country.
-Let us delve into the intricacies of Bolivia's import data, specifically focusing on the import data for the year 2022.
-Whether you are a business owner looking to expand your market or an individual interested in understanding Bolivia's import dynamics, this article will provide you with the information you need.
+According to Bolivia trade data, Bolivia ranked 108th out of 226 nations in total imports in 2023.
+In today's globalized economy, import and export data plays a crucial role in understanding a country's economic trends and business opportunities.
+Let us delve into the intricacies of Bolivia trade data, specifically focusing on the import data for the year 2023.
+Whether you are a business owner looking to expand your market or an individual interested in understanding Bolivia's import dynamics, this trade data will provide you with the information you need.

 Bolivia Import Data | Bolivia Customs Data